 What Is Breast Augmentation?

-Breast augmentation is a popular form of cosmetic surgery for women who would like to alter and enhance the shape, size, and symmetry of their breasts.
+Breast augmentation is a popular form of cosmetic surgery for women who would like to alter and enhance the size and shape and the symmetry of their breasts.
 If you opt for a breast augmentation, Dr. Ver Halen will enlarge your breasts using either implants or a technique called fat transfer, helping you achieve the look you desire and feel more confident too.

 Who's Eligible for Breast Augmentation?